-How to lay vinyl plank flooring in an RV, or in any room of your home.
+Tips on how to install vinyl flooring on plywood in an RV, or in any room of your home using LifeProof Flooring.

 Over the last few months we've had to make a lot of design decisions during our RV renovation.
 One of the biggest ones, so far, has been the flooring.

-We went back and forth trying to decide if we should just paint the floor and call it done or install some kind of vinyl flooring.
-Once we started researching though, it didn’t take us long to decide that vinyl flooring was the right decision for our project.
+We went back and forth trying to decide if we should just paint the floor and call it done or install vinyl plank flooring.
+Once we started researching though, it didn't take us long to decide that vinyl flooring was the right decision for our project.

 This is for our RV though, and the biggest concern when doing anything in an RV is weight.
 How much weight you add to a camper is always a huge concern.
 In short...weight is not your friend when it comes to an RV.